bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-24-newsletter.md

-- [Bitcoin Core #29239][] updates the `addnode` RPC to connect using the [v2 transport protocol][topic v2 p2p transport] when the `-v2transport` configuration setting is enabled.
+- [Bitcoin Core #29239][] updates the `addnode` RPC to connect using the [v2 transport protocol][topic v2 p2p transport] when the `-v2transport` configuration setting is enabled. {% assign timestamp="59:37" %}

 - [Eclair #2810][] allows the onion-encrypted information for [trampoline routing][topic trampoline payments] to use more than 400 bytes, with the maximum size now being the 1,300 byte maximum from [BOLT4][].
-Trampoline routing that requires less than 400 bytes is padded to 400 bytes.
+Trampoline routing that requires less than 400 bytes is padded to 400 bytes. {% assign timestamp="1:02:16" %}

 - [LDK #2791][], [#2801][ldk #2801], and [#2812][ldk #2812] complete
-  adding support for [route blinding][topic rv routing] and begins advertising the feature bit for it.
+  adding support for [route blinding][topic rv routing] and begins advertising the feature bit for it. {% assign timestamp="1:05:32" %}

-- [Rust Bitcoin #2230][] adds a function for calculating the _effective value_ of an input, which is its value minus the cost to spend it.
+- [Rust Bitcoin #2230][] adds a function for calculating the _effective value_ of an input, which is its value minus the cost to spend it. {% assign timestamp="1:07:43" %}

 {% assign day_after_posting = page.date | date: "%s" | plus: 86400 | date: "%Y-%m-%d 15:00" %}
 {% include snippets/recap-ad.md when=day_after_posting %}